 Measures against Repetitive Copyright Infringers on the Internet

-Each Party shall take effective measures to curtail repetitive infringement of copyright and related rights on the Internet or other digital network.
+Each Party shall take effective measures to curtail repetitive infringement of copyright and related rights on the Internet or other digital network.]

-[JP propose: Article 9quinquies.4
+[JP propose; ASN/AU/KR oppose: Alt.
+1 Article 9quinquies.4

-Disclosure of information sufficient to identify a subscriber whose account was allegedly used for infringement
+Disclosure of information Sufficient to Identify a Subscriber whose Account was Allegedly Used for Infringement

 A Party may provide, in accordance with its laws and regulations, its competent authorities with the authority to order an online service provider to disclose expeditiously to a right holder information sufficient to identify a subscriber whose account was allegedly used for infringement, where that right holder has filed a legally sufficient claim of trademark or copyright or related rights infringement, and where such information is being sought for the purpose of protecting or enforcing those rights.
 These procedures shall be implemented in a manner that avoids the creation of barriers to legitimate activity, including electronic commerce, and, consistent with that Party’s law, preserves fundamental principles such as freedom of expression, fair process, and privacy.]

-[KR: propose: Article 9quinquies.5
+[KR propose; ASN/AU/JP oppose: Alt.
+2 Article 9quinquies.4

 Request for Information on the Alleged Infringer